create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **multLeft** *(quaternion: SFQuaternion*): SFQuaternion

-Returns a SFQuaternion whose value is the object multiplied by the passed *quaternion* on the left.
+Returns an SFQuaternion whose value is the object multiplied by the passed *quaternion* on the left.

 #### **multQuatVec** (*vector: SFVec3d/f*): SFVec3d/f

-Returns a SFVec3d/f whose value is the *vector* multiplied by the object to the left.
+Returns an SFVec3d/f whose value is the *vector* multiplied by the object to the left.

 #### **multRight** *(quaternion: SFQuaternion*): SFQuaternion

-Returns a SFQuaternion whose value is the object multiplied by the passed *quaternion* on the right.
+Returns an SFQuaternion whose value is the object multiplied by the passed *quaternion* on the right.

 #### **multVecQuat** (*vector: SFVec3d/f*): SFVec3d/f

-Returns a SFVec3d/f whose value is the *vector* multiplied by the object to the right.
+Returns an SFVec3d/f whose value is the *vector* multiplied by the object to the right.

 <x3d-script-area name="X3D ECMAScript Example: SFQuaternion multVecQuat">
 <pre>